Get an annual AARP membership for only $12. Limited time offer.

 1. Veterans' Benefits for Memory Care Costs

-If you or your loved one served in the military, don’t overlook the potential benefits available through the U.S. Department of Veterans Affairs.
+If you or your loved one served in the military, don't overlook the potential benefits available through the U.S. Department of Veterans Affairs.
 Programs like the Community Residential Care program and the Aid and Attendance program can offer financial assistance.
 Surviving spouses might also be eligible for certain benefits.
-You can call Veterans Affairs at (800) 698-2411 for guidance and more information.
+Call Veterans Affairs at (800) 698-2411 for guidance and more information.

 2. Understand What’s Included in Memory Care Costs

-Most costs are included as part of basic care, but additional services might incur extra charges.
-To ensure you’re making the most informed decision, consider consulting a geriatric care manager.
+Most costs are included with basic care, but additional services might incur extra charges.
+Consider consulting a geriatric care manager to ensure you're making the most informed decision.
 They can guide you to the most suitable care options in your area.
 You can also use the Eldercare Locator to find a geriatric care manager.
-Fortunately, the best place for you or your loved one doesn’t have to be the most expensive.
+Fortunately, the best place for you or your loved one doesn't have to be the most expensive.

 3. Property Liquidation to Fund Memory Care Costs

-Some families finance memory care costs by selling or renting out the senior’s property.
-While reverse mortgages might seem like a viable option, they might not be the best choice for a surviving spouse who may need care down the road.
+Some families finance memory care costs by selling or renting out the senior's property.
+While reverse mortgages might seem like a viable option, they might not be the best choice for a surviving spouse who may need care.
 Consult an elder-law attorney or elder care-savvy financial planner before finalizing any plans you have concerning the liquidation of a property, including a reverse mortgage.

 4. Asset Liquidation for Memory Care Costs